-Option 2: [In accordance with Article 4, paragraphs 3 and 5of the Convention,] developed country Parties, Annex II Parties shall provide support, including financial support, for strengthening cooperative action the implementation of the technology framework through the Technology Mechanism.
+Option 2: [In accordance with Article 4, paragraphs 3[ and 5][, 5 and 9] of the Convention,] developed country Parties, Annex II Parties shall provide support, including financial support, for strengthening cooperative action the implementation of the technology framework through the Technology Mechanism.
 The availability of these funds shall include through the Financial Mechanism.

+[5.
+Developed country Parties and other developed country Parties included in Annex II of the Convention shall provide support for the research, development and application of environmentally sound technologies and facilitate the transfer of and access to such technologies for developing country Parties, including inter alia strengthening cooperative action, providing financial resources to address barriers caused by the absence of domestic research and development capability and innovations and enhancing access to environmentally sound technologies and know-how.]

 Article 8 (CAPACITY-BUILDING)

--building under this Agreement [facilitate the enhancement of ability and capacity in all areas on climate change for developing country Parties, particularly vulnerable like Least Developed Country Parties Small Island Developing States in accordance with principles and provisions of the Convention to identify, design and implement adaptation and mitigation actions; facilitate technology development and the absorption of technology; facilitate access to finance; facilitate relevant aspects of education, training and public awareness; and facilitate the transparent, timely and accurate communication of information.Capacity-building should be based on and respond to national needs and foster country ownership of developing country Parties, including at the national, subnational and local levels.
+[Developed country Parties under this Agreement [should] [shall] ensure that] [The objective of] capacity-building [under this Agreement] [is to enhance [in a coordinated manner] the capacities of [developing country] Parties] [should facilitate the enhancement of ability and capacity in all areas on climate change for developing country Parties], [which are particularly] [in particular [Parties in need]] vulnerable [to the adverse effects of climate change, including] [like] Least Developed Country Parties, [and] Small Island Developing States [and Africa,] to effectively implement this Agreement.] [in accordance with principles and provisions of the Convention] to identify, design and implement adaptation and mitigation actions;[facilitate and finance the transfer of, and access to, environmentally sound technologies, know-how and the enhancement of endogenous capacities of developing country Parties;] facilitate [and promote] technology development and [transfer and] [the absorption] [and transfer] of technology and the support to the enhancement of endogenous capacities of developing country Parties; facilitate [and promote] access to finance for the implementation of the Agreement and the Convention; facilitate relevant aspects of education, training and public awareness; [strengthen technical and scientific cooperation;] and facilitate the transparent, timely and accurate communication of information.]

+2. Capacity-building should be based on and respond to national needs and foster country ownership of developing country Parties, including at the national, subnational and local levels.
 Capacity-building should be guided by lessons learned on capacity-building under the Convention and should be an effective, iterative process that is participatory, country-driven and cross-cutting.
 [Capacity-building should respond to national needs and foster country ownership, including at the national, subnational and local levels].

 3. Option 1.
-Developed country Parties [shall][should][other] scale up [such support] cooperation] to enhance the capacity of Parties in need of support to implement this Agreement, mainly through the financial mechanism of the Convention [including through regional, bilateral and multilateral approaches].
+Developed country Parties [shall][should][other] scale up [such support] cooperation] to enhance the capacity of developing country Parties in need of support to implement this Agreement, mainly through the financial mechanism of the Convention [including through regional, bilateral and multilateral approaches].

 Option 2.
-Developed country Parties shall regularly prepare, communicate and implement plans, policies, actions and measures on capacity-building support to developing country Parties, in order to progressively scale up such support and cooperation to enhance the capacity of developing country Parties to implement this Agreement, including through regional, bilateral and multilateral approaches..
-Developed country Parties shall enhance the capacity of developing country Parties as well as facilitate the implementation of capacity-building to developing country Parties for the implementation of the Agreement and the Convention.4.
-[Option 1: The capacity-building institutional arrangements established under the Convention shall serve this Agreement and shall be enhanced and their work intensified, as appropriate, within their respective mandates.]
+Developed country Parties shall regularly prepare, communicate and implement plans, policies, actions and measures on capacity-building support to developing country Parties, in order to progressively scale up such support and cooperation to enhance the capacity of developing country Parties to implement this Agreement, including through regional, bilateral and multilateral approaches.

+[3.bis.
+Developed country Parties shall enhance the capacity of developing country Parties as well as facilitate the implementation of capacity-building to developing country Parties for the implementation of the Agreement and the Convention.]

+[3.ter Developed country Parties should provide institutional support to national focal points through the provision of financial and technical resources by the operating entities of the Convention, bilateral and multilateral sources.]

+4. [Option 1: The capacity-building institutional arrangements established under the Convention shall serve this Agreement and shall be enhanced and their work intensified, as appropriate, within their respective mandates.]